 |---|---|---|

-| `terraform init`: "Failed to query available provider packages" | Outbound to `registry.terraform.io` blocked | If the user still wants IaC, set up a `provider_installation` filesystem mirror and rerun `init`; otherwise return to `volcengine-deploy` and ask whether to use CLI resource-ledger provisioning. |
+| `terraform init`: "Failed to query available provider packages" | outbound to `registry.terraform.io` blocked | Configure `provider_installation` with a filesystem/internal mirror and rerun `init`; otherwise return to `volcengine-deploy` and ask whether CLI resource-ledger provisioning is acceptable |

-| `terraform init`: "InvalidAccessKeyId" against TOS backend | Terraform s3 backend env vars are not exported | Export `AWS_ACCESS_KEY_ID="$VOLCENGINE_ACCESS_KEY"`, `AWS_SECRET_ACCESS_KEY="$VOLCENGINE_SECRET_KEY"`, and `AWS_EC2_METADATA_DISABLED=true`. |
+| `terraform init`: "InvalidAccessKeyId" against TOS backend | s3 backend env vars not exported | Export `AWS_ACCESS_KEY_ID="$VOLCENGINE_ACCESS_KEY"`, `AWS_SECRET_ACCESS_KEY="$VOLCENGINE_SECRET_KEY"`, `AWS_EC2_METADATA_DISABLED=true` |

-| `terraform init`: TOS backend returns `InvalidPathAccess` | Backend uses path-style access or an unsupported workspace prefix shape | Use the verified template in `references/backend-tos.md`: keep `skip_requesting_account_id = true` and remove `force_path_style` / `use_path_style`. |
+| `terraform init`: TOS backend returns `InvalidPathAccess` | path-style access or unsupported workspace prefix | Use the verified template in [`references/backend-tos.md`](./references/backend-tos.md): keep `skip_requesting_account_id = true`, remove `force_path_style`/`use_path_style` |

-| `apply` succeeds for VPC but fails for subnet with `InvalidVpc.InvalidStatus` | VPC not yet `Available` | Add `depends_on = [volcengine_vpc.main]` (already in network module) |
+| `apply` succeeds for VPC but subnet fails with `InvalidVpc.InvalidStatus` | VPC not yet `Available` (consistency window) | Add `depends_on = [volcengine_vpc.main]` (already wired in the network module) |

-| VKE cluster stuck in `Creating` for >20 minutes | Quota or AZ capacity | `ve vke DescribeClusters --body '{"Filter":{"Ids":["..."]}}' | jq .Result.Items[0].Status` for the actual reason |
+| VKE cluster stuck in `Creating` for >20 min | quota or AZ capacity | `ve vke ListClusters --body '{"Filter":{"Ids":["..."]}}' \| jq .Result.Items[0].Status` for the real reason |

-| `redis` module output missing endpoint | Provider does not export it | Resolve via `ve redis DescribeDBInstanceDetail --InstanceId $(jq -r '.redis_instance_id.value' .volcengine/iac-outputs.json)` |
+| `redis` output missing endpoint | provider does not export it | Resolve via `ve redis DescribeDBInstanceDetail --InstanceId $(jq -r '.redis_instance_id.value' .volcengine/iac-outputs.json)` |

-| `terraform plan` shows unexpected changes after no edits | Drift, or provider patch bump silently changing default value | Run `check_drift.sh`, inspect `tfplan.json`, decide whether to accept or revert |
+| `terraform plan` shows unexpected changes after no edits | drift, or provider patch bump silently changing a default | Run `check_drift.sh`, inspect `tfplan.json`, decide whether to accept or revert |

 | Two engineers' `apply` collide | TOS backend has no DynamoDB-style locking | Coordinate manually; see [`references/backend-tos.md`](./references/backend-tos.md) |